hapijs/yar/README.md

     $ npm install yar --save

+## Hapi < 14.0.0

+If you are using an older version of Hapi then you'll want to use version 7.0.2 of yar.
+Starting with version 8.0.0 of yar we only support later versions of Hapi due to a third party dependency issue.

 ## Upgrading to 7.x.x and greater

 Starting with Hapi 13 and Statehood 4 the password requirement for Iron encrypted cookies is now a minimum of 32 characters.
 The intention of increasing the size requirement is to make brute force guessing of your cookie password harder.
 Please update your app configuration to include a longer password if it is not already 32 characters long, or your server will not start.